andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Oct 13 |

-FALL BREAK - NO CLASS - NO READING - YOU MUST ENJOY
+FALL BREAK - NO CLASS - NO READING - ENJOY

 ____________________________________